Summary of Rhamnus nakaharai

 Not enough information is known about Rhamnus Nakaharai to come to a conclusion on proper dosages.

-Editors' Thoughts on Rhamnus nakaharai
+Research Breakdown on Rhamnus nakaharai

 Rhamnus Nakaharia (from the family Rhamnaceae) is a folk medicine originating in Taiwan that has been used to treat constipation, inﬂammation, malignant tumors, and asthma.

 Rhamnus Nakaharai (RN) is a Taiwanese herbal medicine that contains: